homieiot/convention/convention.md

 [MQTT protocol](https://mqtt.org).

-In particular, the Homie convention defines a consistent topic structure and messaging format that enables devices and services to announce themselves and their data on an MQTT broker in a uniform manner, supporting automatic device discovery.
+In particular, the Homie convention defines a consistent topic structure and messaging format that enables devices to represent themselves, their data and their supported controls/commands in a uniform manner, supporting automatic discovery.

 ## Definitions